Andressa-Evelyn/Graph/README.md

-This project contains five different algorithms seperated into three categories: finding the shortest path from node a to b within a graph (Breadth First Search), calculating the minimal spanning tree of a graph (Kruskal & Prim) and calculating a eulerian path of a graph (Fleury & Hierholzer).
+This project contains five different algorithms seperated into three categories: finding the shortest path from node a to b within a graph (Breadth First Search), calculating the minimal spanning tree of a graph (Kruskal & Prim) and calculating a eulerian path within a graph (Fleury & Hierholzer).
 There are two ways to generate graphs to work with: create a graph from a file or generate random graphs of different sizes.
 For illustration purposes you can display any of those graphs.

 ## Technologies